Zhora Harutyunyan: Early life

+Works

-Zhora Harutyunyan is the author of many famous plays: “Patient #199”, “In the world of flowers”, “Heart Disease”, “Ghazar goes to War”, “Fortunate People”, “Crossroad”, “Your Final Destination”, “It was Sunny June”, “In Our Age” and many others.
+Zhora Harutyunyan is the author of many plays:Patient #199,In the world of flowers,Heart Disease,Ghazar goes to War,Fortunate People,Crossroad,Your Final Destination,It was Sunny June,In Our Age and many others.
 His plays have been stages in different countries of former USSR and Europe, such as South Caucasus, Central Asia, Russia, Hungary and Bulgaria.
-In autumn of 2008 on the occasion of his 80th anniversary of birth Zhora Harutyunyan's last play “Mr. Shmo and Friends” (the scenic title was “Who are they?”) was staged by the People's Artist Yervand Ghazanchyan at the Musical Comedy Theater after H. Paronyan.
+In autumn of 2008 on the occasion of his 80th anniversary of birth Zhora Harutyunyan's last playMr.
+Shmo and Friends (the scenic title wasWho are they?) was staged by the People's Artist Yervand Ghazanchyan at the Musical Comedy Theater after H. Paronyan.

 A number of researches are devoted to Zhora Harutyunyan's life and activities.
-One of them is “The Knight of the Humor” (Yerevan, 1999); written by NAS RA Academician Sevak Arzumanyan, as well as outstanding playwright Zhirayr Ananyan's analytical work “Gevorg Harutyunyan” (Yerevan, 1981) and Candidate of Literary Criticism Vachagan Grigoryan's “Dramaturgy of Gevorg Harutyunyan” (Yerevan, 2006).
+One of them is The Knight of the Humor (Yerevan, 1999); written by NAS RA Academician Sevak Arzumanyan, as well as outstanding playwright Zhirayr Ananyan's analytical workGevorg Harutyunyan (Yerevan, 1981) and Candidate of Literary Criticism Vachagan Grigoryan'sDramaturgy of Gevorg Harutyunyan (Yerevan, 2006).
 In 2003, on the occasion of Zhora Harutyunyan's 75th anniversary of birth the compilation of Zhora Harutyunyan's previously unreleased works was published by his daughter Gayane Harutyunyan.

-In 2005, Gayane Harutyunyan initiated the publication of another commemorative anthology “You came, surprised Us All and Leaved Us”.
-Here the reader can find the memoirs of his famous contemporaries about him, who represent the world of art and literature.
+In 2005, Gayane Harutyunyan initiated the publication of another commemorative anthologyYou came, surprised Us All and Leaved Us.